Garage Door FAQ

 What causes most garage door problems?

 Top causes: 1) Worn or broken springs (40% of repairs)—natural wear from daily use, 2) Track misalignment—from impact or foundation settling, 3) Opener malfunctions—sensor issues, gear wear, circuit board failure, 4) Weather damage—Central Oregon's freeze-thaw cycles affect seals and components.
-Regular annual maintenance prevents 80% of emergency repairs.
+Regular annual maintenance prevents 80% of unexpected repairs.

 How long does garage door installation take?